Near-Term Fermionic Simulation with Subspace Noise Tailored Quantum Error Mitigation: Results

 Values of $\beta_{\rm SNT}$ for different fermionic encodings are reported in Table~\ref{tab:qem_methods}.
 SNT based on local encodings features cost coefficients well below $1$, placing it among the most affordable QEM techniques.
 The reason for this is that SNT offloads the mitigation of the majority of the noise to the low-cost PS, leaving only a small remaining fraction to the more costly PP and PEC parts.

 The measurement errors of the ancilla qubits in the parity checks will not contribute to $\beta_\mathrm{SNT}$, but will nonetheless increase the cost up to a factor of

 with $\varepsilon_\mathrm{meas.}$ being the measurement error probability and $N_\mathrm{meas.}$ representing the number of stabilizer measurements.
-The equality is valid in the limit of a noiseless circuit, and the measurement error induced cost is smaller for noisier circuits, as confirmed by the data in the SI.
+The equality is valid in the limit of a noiseless circuit, and the measurement error induced cost is smaller for noisier circuits, as confirmed in Supplementary Fig. S1 and Supplementary Note 4.
 Conversely, measurement errors on the data qubits have no effect on the cost of SNT.

 Our numerical simulations, whose details are presented in ``Methods'', enable us to directly extract the mean-squared-error and variance of the mitigated results.
-As described in the SI, we can then construct a reliable estimator for the squared bias, quantifying also its statistical uncertainty due to the finite number of shots used in the simulation.
+As described in Supplementary Note 5, we can then construct a reliable estimator for the squared bias, quantifying also its statistical uncertainty due to the finite number of shots used in the simulation.
 The results are presented in Fig.~\ref{fig:4}, where we plot the estimated squared bias, averaged over the site occupations as a function of the CSP, for four fermionic encodings, and with a single round of parity checks.
-As detailed in ``Methods'', since the circuit depth and two-qubit gate count significantly exceed the number of qubits, we do not expect the choice of observables to significantly affect the results, as also demonstrated in the SI.
+As detailed in ``Methods'', since the circuit depth and two-qubit gate count significantly exceed the number of qubits, we do not expect the choice of observables (or observable weights) to significantly affect the results, as also demonstrated in Supplementary Note 6.
 The DK encoding cannot be implemented on 2 fermionic sites whilst preserving the same stabilizer weight as in a larger system and was therefore omitted from the results in Fig.~\ref{fig:4}.
-The squared bias computed from a 4-site Clifford simulation with the DK encoding is available in the SI.
+The squared bias computed from a 4-site Clifford simulation with the DK encoding is available in Supplementary Fig. S2.

 Consistent with our expectations, SNT (red markers) yields a smaller bias than SV (green markers), as the additional PEC stage eliminates errors that cannot be detected by the two SV stages, i.e. PP and PS (yellow markers), the latter implemented only for local encodings.
 This effect is particularly pronounced for distance-1 encodings, JW and VC, where the fraction of errors detectable by SV is smaller.
 As indicated by the red dashed line, the bias of SNT, scales with $\lambda^2$, and is offset by a constant $b \sim 1/N_\mathrm{circuits}$, representing the finite resolution of the data.